UNITE HERE: Hands Off, Pants On

-Hands Off, Pants On is a campaign against sexual harassment in the hotel industry in Chicago.
-The campaign was led by UNITE HERE Local 1.

-In 2016, the union conducted a survey of about 500 hotel workers.
-It found that 58 percent of hotel employees and 77 percent of casino workers said they had been sexually harassed.
+In 2016, the union surveyed about 500 hotel workers and found that 58 percent of hotel employees and 77 percent of casino workers said they had been sexually harassed.
 49 percent of housekeepers claimed to have been subject to indecent exposure.
 The survey was supposedly in response to a case where a waitress at Neil Bluhm's Rivers Casino was pulled onto the lap of a guest and asked for oral sex.
+The Hands Off, Pants On campaign was led by UNITE HERE Local 1 against sexual harassment in the hotel industry in Chicago.

-UNITE HERE has proposed legislation that would ban hotel guests who have sexually harassed an employee.
+UNITE HERE proposed legislation that would ban hotel guests who have sexually harassed an employee.
 The union also supported requiring hotels to give "panic buttons" to any employees who work alone in guest rooms.
 Unionized hotels would be exempt from these rules.

+Strikes

 2018 Marriott strike

 UNITE HERE organized a multi-city strike against Marriott Hotels in fall 2018—the largest multi-city hotel workers' strike to date.
 Citing Marriott's failure to negotiate key issues, 8,300 Marriott workers from across the US voted to authorize a strike in September 2018.
 Workers in San Francisco and Boston were the first to take action on October 3 and 4, followed by workers in San Diego, Oakland, Hawaii, Detroit and San Jose, affecting 23 hotels overall.

 Workers struck for weeks, often in severe weather conditions, for better job security and living wages.
 While the specific demands varied from property to property, workers rallied around the idea that "One job should be enough," with many citing a need to work two to three jobs in order to make ends meet.

 Settlements began to be reached between Marriott and the various UNITE HERE locals in late November.
 The last contract was ratified in San Francisco on December 3, with 99.6% of the 2,500 local members voting in favor.
 Across the country, the newly-ratified contracts included significant increases to wages and other benefits, as well as stronger protections against sexual harassment in the workplace.